bisterix-studio/parley/docs/latest/getting-started/register-action.md

 > to the relevant resource for editing.
 You can also add resources using the
 > resource editor dropdown field instead of dragging.

-7. You should now see that the Action is available in the Action node dropdown options.
+7. You should now see that the Action is available in the Action dropdown options in the Action node editor.
 Select `Advance Time` in the options to associate it with the selected Action Node.
 8. Test out your new Action within the Dialogue Sequence by clicking the Test Dialogue Sequence from start button.